-Firstly, in order to determine which companies are aligned for goods and services and CapEx, the management company has identified a robust company classification system and mapped 1,700 different business activities.
+First of all, in order to determine which companies are aligned in terms of goods and services and CapEx, the management company has identified a robust company classification system and mapped 1,700 different business activities.
 Furthermore, the management company uses the "SDG Compass", a resource created by the GRI ("Global Reporting Initiative"), the United Nations Global Compact and the World Business Council for Sustainable Development, to identify the business activities that contribute to each Sustainable Development Goal.
-Carmignac has also created "investable themes" corresponding business to activities.
-The management company filters each business activity in the classification system on the basis of these themes, sorting the relevant business activities into Carmignac's "investable themes" and using Sustainable Development Goals to verify their suitability.
+Carmignac has also created "investable themes" corresponding to business activities.
+The management company filters each business activity in the classification system on the basis of these themes, sorting the relevant business activities into Carmignac's "investable themes" and using sustainable development goal targets to verify their suitability.
 This approach has been reviewed by members of the Responsible Investment teams.